Prince George Cost of Living

 Is Prince George cheaper than Vancouver?

 Yes, significantly.
-A home in Prince George typically costs 60–70% less than a comparable Vancouver home.
-The BCNREB benchmark for a single-family home in Prince George is $446,800 (February 2026), compared to approximately $1,300,000 in Vancouver (est.).
-A family relocating from Vancouver can save $500,000+ on a home purchase, plus lower ongoing costs for utilities, property taxes, and childcare.
+A home in Prince George typically costs 70–80% less than a comparable detached home in Metro Vancouver.
+The BCNREB benchmark for a single-family home in Prince George was $446,800 in February 2026, compared to roughly $1.85 million for a detached home in Greater Vancouver (early 2026, GVR data).
+A family relocating from Vancouver can save $1 million or more on the home purchase alone, on top of lower ongoing utilities, property taxes, and childcare.

 What is the average home price in Prince George?